What is Chevrons and Diamonds?

 Gem: a word that often references a diamond, is part of cultural vernacular in used to describe a spectacular on-field play.
 It is also used to describe an artifact’s condition or in conjunction with its scarcity.
 Perhaps the most obvious diamond reference is that of the baseball field infield shape.

 Chevrons and Diamonds captures the history of the game as it intertwines with that of the American armed forces from their nearly mutual foundation.
-Our collection consists of many scarce artifacts ranging from on-field items to ephemera and photographs, each piece telling its own story.
+Our collection consists of many scarce artifacts ranging from on-field equipment to ephemera and photographs, each piece telling its own story.

 Historians have established that the game’s genesis can be traced to the foundation and development of our nation’s fighting force during the struggle for independence.
-Researching military journals and correspondence reveals that as far back as 1779, just weeks following George Rogers Clark‘s victory over the British at the frontier at Fort Sackville, Colonel Henry Dearborn was leading an expedition through North Central Pennsylvania in an effort to thwart attacks from the British-allied Iroquois Indians.
+Researching military journals and correspondence reveals that as far back as 1779, just weeks following George Rogers Clark‘s victory over the British at the frontier at Fort Sackville, Colonel Henry Dearborn was leading an expedition through North Central Pennsylvania to thwart attacks from the British-allied Iroquois Indians.
 In April, Colonel Dearborn made two entries in his journal that were not of a military nature:

 April 3: “all the Officers of the Brigade turn’d out & Play’d a game at ball the first we have had this yeare.